geoffmcnamara/companionway/content/post/Control_Vim_and_Plugins.md

 rm -- -TaskList_1-
 ```

+## Vim-Ack
+This Plug-in is an incredibly fast recursive grep.
+It will search all the file in your file tree starting at the current directory by default finding any occurrance of the string you provide.

+To use it:
+`:Ack 'what ever string you want to look for'`
+After entering that a list of every file with this string will *immediately* appear.
+Did I mention that it is fast?

 ## Dir-Configs-Override
 This Plug-in allows you to write a custom `.vimrc` and place it in a folder which will then will override the `~/.vimrc` settings.
 This plug-in (`dir-configs-override`) does not give me much personally but it can have usefulness in special circumstances.